ezig/ezig.github.io/_posts/2015-1-3-strategy.md

 A little demo of how the movement works is below.
 Click on a character (the smaller squares) to see all possible spaces to move (in blue) and places outside of the movement range that are within attack range (in red), and then click a blue square to move.

 The solid tiles are obstacles, and the tiles with an X are rough terrain that have double the movement cost of a plain tile.
 The green character is intended to be a melee unit and the pink character is an unit with 2 attack range.
+The red character is an "enemy" who currently doesn't have much of a brain.

 Actual art coming "soon."